MABelanger/react-html5-camera-photo/README.md

 function | Description
 --- | ---
 **this.refs.camera.playFirstDevice():** | Function that start the camera with the first camera available.
 **this.refs.camera.getDataUri([sizeFactor]):** | Function that return the dataUri of the current frame of the camera.
 The sizeFactor is used to get a desired resolution.
 Example, a sizeFactor of 1 get the same resolution of the camera while sizeFactor of 0.5 get the half resolution of the camera.
-The sizeFactor can be between range of `]0, 1]`
+The sizeFactor can be between range of `]0, 1]` and the default value is `1`
 **this.refs.camera.stopStreams():** | Function that stop the camera.

 ## Props